KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 ### Example Business Model
 * Donations (self-sustaining?)
 * Freemium (in-app purchases, ads)
 * Freemium for certain amount of time (ex.
-What's App was free for a year, then $.99, built for many devices)
+What's App was free for a year, then $.99, available on many devices, helped popularity)
 * Paid (may cause some users to be excluded)
-* Price varies based on device used (iPhone users tend to spend more)
+* Price varies based on device used (iPhones more expensive/users tend to spend more)

 ## Funding
 Capital required